oceanprotocol/ocean.py/READMEs/install.md

 ## Potential issues & workarounds

+Issue: M1 * `coincurve` or `cryptography`
-- Issue: if you have an Apple M1 processor, `coincurve` and `cryptography` installation may fail due to dependency/compilation issues.
+- If you have an Apple M1 processor, `coincurve` and `cryptography` installation may fail due missing packages, which come pre-packaged in other operating systems.
-- Workaround: install them individually: `pip3 install coincurve && pip3 install cryptography`
+- Workaround: ensure you have `autoconf`, `automake` and `libtool` installed, e.g. using Homebrew or MacPorts.

+Issue: MacOS "Unsupported Architecture"
-- Issue: if you run MacOS, you may encounter an "Unsupported Architecture" issue.
+- If you run MacOS, you may encounter an "Unsupported Architecture" issue.
 - Workaround: install including ARCHFLAGS: `ARCHFLAGS="-arch x86_64" pip install ocean-lib`.
 [Details](https://github.com/oceanprotocol/ocean.py/issues/486).

 ## ocean.py uses Brownie